HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 20. Under **TRACT 2019 US SL140 Coast Clipped** select the button that reads `Shapefile` to download the GIS data you will need for mapping.

-You are now ready to move on to the next skill, [How to Join Data in QGIS](https://harvardmapcollection.github.io/tutorials/qgis/join).
+You are now ready to move on to the next skill, [How to join data in QGIS](https://harvardmapcollection.github.io/tutorials/qgis/join).